Algorithmic information distortions and incompressibility in uniform multidimensional networks: Abstract

 \section{Abstract}

-This article presents a theoretical investigation of string-based generalized representations of families of finite networks in a multidimensional space.
-First, we study the recursive labeling of networks with (finite) arbitrary node dimensions (or aspects), such as time instants or layers.
+This article presents a theoretical investigation of generalized encoded forms of networks in a uniform multidimensional space.
+First, we study encoded networks with (finite) arbitrary node dimensions (or aspects), such as time instants or layers.
 In particular, we study these networks that are formalized in the form of multiaspect graphs.
-We show that, unlike classical graphs, the algorithmic information of a multidimensional network is not in general dominated by the algorithmic information of the binary sequence that determines the presence or absence of edges.
-This universal algorithmic approach sets limitations and conditions for irreducible information content analysis in comparing networks with a large number of dimensions, such as multilayer networks.
-Nevertheless, we show that there are particular cases of infinite nesting families of finite multidimensional networks with a unified recursive labeling such that each member of these families is incompressible.
-From these results, we study network topological properties and equivalences in irreducible information content of multidimensional networks in comparison to their isomorphic classical graph.
+In the context of node-aligned non-uniform (or node-unaligned non-uniform and uniform) multidimensional spaces, previous results has shown that, unlike classical graphs, the algorithmic information of a multidimensional network is not in general dominated by the algorithmic information of the binary sequence that determines the presence or absence of edges.
+In the present work, first we demonstrate the existence of such algorithmic information distortions for node-aligned uniform multidimensional networks.
+Secondly, we show that there are particular cases of infinite nesting families of finite uniform multidimensional networks such that each member of these families is incompressible.
+From these results, we also recover the network topological properties and equivalences in irreducible information content of multidimensional networks in comparison to their isomorphic classical graph counterpart in the previous literature.
+These results together establish a universal algorithmic approach and set limitations and conditions for irreducible information content analysis in comparing arbitrary networks with a large number of dimensions, such as multilayer networks.

 \keywords{ Multidimensional networks; Information content analysis; Network topological properties; Algorithmic randomness; Algorithmic complexity}

 \subjclass[2010]{ 05C82; 68Q30; 68P30; 94A29; 68R10; 05C75; 94A16; 03D32; 05C80; 05C60; 11U05; 68T09; 68Q01; 94A15; 05C30; 05C78; 62R07; }